Ratatoskr589/All-Things-Mazzy/AllThingsMazzy/Megamod-readme.txt

 Part 3: For the Good (optional):
-     Additional mod options that might be annoying for a truly evil party.
+     Additional mod options that might be annoying for an evil party.
 With these, Mazzy and other party members will no longer sit idly by while you do horrible things.
 This makes things more consistent with other good characters' reactions and we recommend installing it for the full Mazzy experience.
 However, if you plan to be evil and want Mazzy anyway, you should probably skip this part.
 For more details, look below.

 Part 4: "Do NOT allow duplicate TOB epilogues" component (optional):